Monday, October 5, 2009

 (Note: If you do not own photoshop, you can download a 30 day free trial from Adobe at http://www.adobe.com/products/photoshop/photoshop/.
 Once your 30 day trial is over, you can simply uninstall the program, or purchase it to continue to use this awesome program!)

-Turn your rulers on if they aren’t already (Go to view & make sure Rulers has a check on the side).
+Turn your rulers on if they aren’t already (Go to view and make sure Rulers has a check on the side).
 Take your mouse, click on the ruler and drag it towards your blank sheet.
 You will see a black hidden line, move that 1/4" on all 4 sides, when you have placed it where you want it’s a light blue color.
 You can keep them on, because they won’t print.

 This is your working limits, you don't want to put any text or photos in here because they might be chopped off.